DiscoreMe/teidesu/README.md

 ### My projects
 #### Most of my time I currently spend working on
  - [PlaShiki](//github.com/plashiki), which is an open-source anime video aggregator
+ - **???**, which is a large project and I'm not yet ready to elaborate on it
  - and nothing else at the moment.

 #### I also made these open-source thingies